86th Street station (IRT Lexington Avenue Line): Station renovations

 The city government took over the IRT's operations on June 12, 1940.
 In late 1959, contracts were awarded to extend the platforms at Bowling Green, Wall Street, Fulton Street, Canal Street, Spring Street, Bleecker Street, Astor Place, Grand Central, 86th Street and 125th Street to 525 feet to accommodate ten-car trains.

 In 1970, with the construction of a Gimbels department store directly above, Gimbels agreed to renovate the station's entrances.
 For over a year, community members had asked Gimbels to include an entrance into the store's basement from the subway.
 While the renovation took place mostly in the fare control areas, work was also done to fix the station's lighting, walls, floors, turnstiles, stairways, and token booths.
 The Gimbels store opened in 1972.
 The renovation project cost $405,000.

+In 1983, the MTA added funding for a renovation of the 86th Street station to its 1980–1984 capital plan.
 The station was renovated again in 1986 as part of a move to prevent the existing New York City Subway stations from falling apart after years of deferred maintenance.
 This was evidenced by the addition of the then standard orange platform edge in addition to the yellow platform edge that was originally there.
 The I-beams were painted red instead of the original blue and the other parts of the station were fixed.